MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptencodeobjectex.md

 CERT_RDN rgRDN[] =
 {
-   1,               // The number of elements in the array &rgNameAttr      // Pointer to the array
+   1,               // The number of elements in the array &amp;rgNameAttr      // Pointer to the array
 };

 //--------------------------------------------------------------------